staplesad/noise_monitor_js/progress_notes.md

 * update function wasn't working- think input event listener wasn't firing changed it so onchange is in html and call update

-* ```unsolved``` now showTime isn't working and console.log does not seem to be working either.
+* now showTime isn't working and console.log does not seem to be working either.

-* ```unsolved``` data loading sign no longer appearing ....
+	* data loading sign no longer appearing ....

-* possibly fixed both above by moving script down to bottom of body but not sure as cors.io is overloaded.
+ 	* fixed both above by moving script down to bottom of body but not sure as cors.io is overloaded.

 ## Timeline
 1. 13/10/17